daveprowse/vac-live/lab-09/09-instructions.md

 # Lab 09 - Vault UI and API
 In this lab we will pretend that we are end-users and machines.
 First, we'll show how end-users can access the UI.
 Then, we'll show how machines can be programmed to access the API.

+> Note: Be sure to stop any previous vaults that were running before you continue with this lab.

 ## Start Vault
 Start the Vault dev server with the following command:

-`vault server -dev -dev-root-token-id=root`
+`vault server -dev`

 Then, export the Vault address and main Vault token as environment variables.
 (I suggest doing this in two terminals.)

 ` export VAULT_ADDR=http://127.0.0.1:8200`

-> Note: Do not export the root token yet.
+> Note: Do not export the root token ID yet.

 Verify that the Vault is running with a `vault status` command.